EMen11/faang-portfolio-optimization/README.md

 ---

-### Java Extension — Portfolio Statistics
+### Java Extension — Exploratory Module

-To complement the Python optimization, this project includes a small **Java** module that demonstrates basic quantitative computations in a compiled language.
+As a personal learning exercise, I added a small **Java** component to this project to explore how basic quantitative computations can be implemented in a compiled language.
+While my main expertise is in **Python**, this experiment allowed me to better understand how Java handles file I/O and arithmetic operations for financial analytics.

 #### What it does
 - Reads daily FAANG prices from `data/faang_stocks.csv` (columns: `Date,AAPL,AMZN,GOOGL,META,NFLX`).